 I had both kids with me and also was accompanied by Happy_Hunter_HP20 and Rachelle from Pat&Roch.
 That made for a bit of a squeeze on the back seat of my car, as the kids take up a disproportionate amount of room.
 Happy_Hunter got the passenger seat in the front on the basis of him being taller than Tall Jack McTall.
 And he got in before Rachelle.

 Back at the plot, if ever there was one, it was quite a warm day but supposedly not a very long walk, as there were only 19 caches to find.
 Most were fairly easy and we got to walk around a bit of pleasant Hertfordshire countryside.
-One of them was on the distinctly unpleasant side, as it was buried under the side of a massive fallen tree trunk that was completely surrounded by neck-high nettles.
-HHHP20 attacked on side and I attacked the other, but I’d forgotten to take my machete with me, so we had to try to sort it out with a whacking stick (aka rambler’s walking pole) and the soles of our (thankfully very sturdy and nettleproof) boots.
+One of them was on the distinctly unpleasant side.
+It was buried under the side of a massive fallen tree trunk that was completely surrounded by neck-high nettles.
+HHHP20 attacked one side and I attacked the other, but I’d forgotten to take my machete with me, so we had to try to sort it out with a whacking stick (aka rambler’s walking pole) and the soles of our (thankfully very sturdy and nettleproof) boots.
 It took ages, did that one.

 When we were done we retired to the only pub in the village for some cold drinks, a bit of late lunch (or early dinner) and a rest.
 The girls rested by playing in the play park.